GitUsers1221/Student-Performance-Analyzer---C-Console-App/README.md

 # Student-Performance-Analyzer---C-Console-App
 A C++ console app to manage and analyze student academic performance with search, ranking, and progress features.

-# 🎓 Student Performance Analyzer

-A simple C++ console-based application to manage and analyze student performance data.
-Built as a DSA mini-project by Group-1.

 ## 📌 Features
 - Add subjects and students